Do you have questions about the application process that we haven’t answered? We can help.

 OTCAS verifications occur in chronological order and take about two weeks to complete.
 The UIC review process will begin after the application is verified and complete with all required materials.

-UIC requires applicants to submit a supplemental statement of no more than 400 words in the UIC Questions section of the OTCAS application if an applicant has a grade of below B minus in a prerequisite, even if the course was retaken for a higher grade.
+It is recommended that UIC applicants submit a supplemental statement of no more than 2500 characters if an applicant has a grade of below B minus in a prerequisite, whether or not the course was retaken.
 In the case of a retake, both grades will be calculated in the prerequisite GPA.
-The application will be denied if a supplemental statement is not submitted, even if the course was retaken for a grade of B minus or above.

 Submit the online UIC application .
 You will select “Occupational Therapy – Entry-level – EOTD” as your planned course of study, then select if you are a “Domestic or International Degree Seeking” applicant.